ElazarK/content-docs/playbooks/QRadar_Get_offense_correlations.md

-Run on a QRadar offense to get more information.
+Gets mor information when running on a QRadar offense.

 * Get all correlations relevant to the offense
 * Get all logs relevant to the correlations.
 This is not done by default.
-TO put this in place set `GetCorrelationLogs` to "True".
+To put this in place set `GetCorrelationLogs` to "True".

 Inputs:
 * GetCorrelationLogs (default: False)